whyliuxing/reverse-engineering-journal/README.md

   + BL's syntax: BL imm.
 It stores return address, the next instruction, in LR before transferring control to destination
   + BLX's syntax: BLX imm./<-register->.
 When BLX uses an offset, it always swap state
 * Since instructions can only be 2 or 4 bytes in size, it's not possible to directly use a 32-bit constant as an operand.
 As a result, barrel shifter can be used to transform the immediate into a larger value
-* For arithmetic operations, the "S" suffix indicates that arithmetic conditional flags should be set
+* For arithmetic operations, the "S" suffix indicates that conditional flags should be set.
+Whereas, comparison instructions (CBZ, CMP, TST, CMN, and TEQ) automatically update the flags
+* Instructions can be conditionally executed by adding conditional suffixes.
+That is how conditional branch instruction is implemented
+* Thumb instruction cannot be conditionally executed, with the exception of B instruction, without the IT instruction.
+  + IT (If-then)'s syntax: ITxyz cc. cc is the conditional suffix for the 1st instruction after IT. xyz are for the 2nd, 3rd, and 4th instructions after IT.
+It can be either T or E. T means that the condition must match cc for it to be executed.
+E means that condition must be the opposite of cc for it to be executed
+*

 [Go to Top](#table-of-contents)